a-maze-d/fledex/pages/architecture.md

 # The drivers
 The main interface to talk to the "hardware" is the `Fledex.LedStrip`.
-It takes the `Fledex.Leds` definitions merges them and then passes the result to the actual hardware drivers.
+It takes the `Fledex.Leds` definitions, merges them and then passes the result to the actual hardware drivers.
 It plays about the same role as a window server in operating system.

 The `Fledex.LedStrip` allows to define several namespaces that can have their own led definitions and that are only merged together at "display" time.
-This is similar in defining several windows in a window server.
+This is similar to defining several windows in a window server.
 They all end up on the same display.

-The `Fledex.LedStrip` does not really know how to talk to the actual hardware, but leaves this to the hardware spectific `Fledex.Driver.Driver`s.
+The `Fledex.LedStrip` does not really know how to talk to the actual hardware, but leaves this to the hardware specific `Fledex.Driver.Driver`s.
 It's possible to register several drivers at the same time.

 Currently the following drivers are available: